Floyd Vivino

-Floyd Vivino (born October 19, 1951), also known as Uncle Floyd, is an American television, film, and stage performer primarily known for his comedy/variety TV show The Uncle Floyd Show (1974–1998).
+Floyd Vivino (born October 19, 1951), known professionally as Uncle Floyd, is an American television, film, and stage performer primarily known for his comedy/variety TV show The Uncle Floyd Show (1974–1998).

 Early life

-Vivino was born in Paterson, New Jersey to Jerry Vivino Sr., a jazz trumpeter, and Emily Vivino.
+Vivino was born in Paterson, New Jersey, to Jerry Vivino, Sr., a jazz trumpeter, and Emily Vivino.
 He grew up in Paterson, Point Pleasant, Island Heights, and Glen Rock.
 He attended Glen Rock High School where he produced a musical revue starring the school's janitorial staff.
-Floyd began his live performance career working as a child tap dancer in Atlantic City, New Jersey, and began his broadcast career over a friend's pirate radio station while in high school.
+Vivino began his live-performance career working as a child tap dancer in Atlantic City, New Jersey, and began his broadcast career over a friend's pirate radio station while in high school.

-Floyd Vivino is the older brother of Jerry Vivino and Jimmy Vivino, who were members of the Basic Cable Band, formerly known as the Max Weinberg 7.
-Floyd is also the uncle of musical theater actress Donna Vivino.
+Vivino is the older brother of Jerry Vivino and Jimmy Vivino, who were members of the Basic Cable Band, formerly known as the Max Weinberg 7.
+Vivino is also the uncle of musical theater actress Donna Vivino.